eosnetworkfoundation/engineering/proposals/HTTP-Version.md

 1. **Recommended** 400 - simple, client error, return error message
 2. 301 - redirect to correct version

 Recommend 400 `#1`.
 Simple and effective.
-Redirecting clients to proper URL doesn't not mean clients are ready to handled the updated version.
-A redirect may cause other issues are clients operate in a semi-working state.
+Redirecting clients to proper URL doesn't mean clients are ready to handle the updated version.
+A redirect may cause other issues and push clients into an undefined or unexpected state.

 Note: error code 426 is used for HTTP protocol.
 It should not be used for service version level support.